gumaerc-testorg/15.414-summer-2003/content/pages/assignments.md

 uid: ce2fdaf2-ac43-bec7-a309-b98a05787abf
 ---

-As noted in the course [syllabus]({{< baseurl >}}/pages/syllabus), the written assignments will consist of both problem sets and cases.
+As noted in the course {{% resource_link 2723d0e8-985d-f029-e6c1-9d5513208a72 "syllabus" %}}, the written assignments will consist of both problem sets and cases.
 The problem sets should be fairly straightforward.
 The cases are more difficult and longer, and we will typically discuss them in class.
 Students should work together on the assignments in groups of four.

 {{< tableopen >}}
 {{< theadopen >}}